NourAdel/weather-widget/README.md

 ## Notes

-- the link to the weather API attached in the task opened to a blank page and would not response, I tried exploring the website a little bit to find any data or other weather APIs but I couldn't.
+- The link to the weather API attached to the task opened to a blank page, I tried exploring the website a little bit to find any data or other weather APIs, but I couldn't.
 So I used this [API](https://openweathermap.org/current)  instead.
-It returned all of the data needed to complete the features of the task.
+It returned all of the data needed to complete the features and functionalities of the task.

 ## Enhancements

-- Adding Favorite cities list, using local sorage.
+- Adding Favorite cities list, using local storage.
-- Animatint the diffrent backgrounds.
+- Animating the different backgrounds.